SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Process_Automation_App.md

 ### Process definitions

-This is the first tab you see when you open the PA app.
-It displays an overview of all process definitions and allows you to select existing process definitions to show the workspace on the right.
+This is the first tab you see when opening the PA app.
+It displays an overview of all process definitions and allows you to select existing process definitions to expand the workspace on the right.

 On the top of the page the following buttons are displayed: